radioactive17/Mugiwara/README.md

 If everything went smoothly, you should see the below screen.
 <img src="mugiwara images/terminal.png" width="750">

-If you run into errors.
-Please look online for solutions
+If you encounter any errors, please search online for solutions or feel free to reach out to me at jigsshah.97@gmail.com.

 ## Few Snippets of the application